Brightness

 Two pictograms resembling the Sun with rays are used to represent the settings of luminance in display devices.
 They have been encoded in Unicode since version 6.0 (October 2010) in the Miscellaneous Symbols and Pictographs block under U+1505 as "low brightness symbol" (🔅) and U+1F506 as "high brightness symbol" (🔆).[4]

-The United States Federal Trade Commission (FTC) has assigned an unconventional meaning to brightness when applied to lamps.
-When appearing on light bulb packages, brightness means luminous flux, while in other contexts it means luminance.[5]
-Luminous flux is the total amount of light coming from a source, such as a lighting device.
-Luminance, the original meaning of brightness, is the amount of light per solid angle coming from an area, such as the sky.
+The United States Federal Trade Commission (FTC) has assigned an unconventional meaning to brightness when applied to lamps: on light bulb packages, brightness means luminous flux, while in other contexts it means luminance.[5]
+Luminous flux is the total amount of light coming from a source while luminance is the amount of light per unit solid angle per unit of area on the source's surface.
 The table below shows the standard ways of indicating the amount of light.

 Script error: No such module "anchor".